-Joint applications can be accepted from couples and people who are not couples but have a long term commitment to live together, up to a maximum of four people, all of whom need to meet the requirements of the allocations policy.
+Joint applications can be accepted from couples and people who are not couples but have a long term commitment to live together, up to a maximum of four people, all of whom must meet the requirements of the allocations policy and local connection criteria.
 If this applies to you then you and all the other applicants must agree that you are applying together.

-- 10.5 You may make a joint application if the following applies: - Partners who want to share a home; - Relatives wishing to live together where there is a long term commitment to a shared home; - Friends wishing to live together where there is a long term commitment to a shared home; - One of the parties is a carer for another.
+10.5 You may make a joint application if the following applies:

+- Partners who want to share a home;

+- Relatives wishing to live together where there is a long term commitment to a shared home;

+- One of the parties is a carer for another.